-Matapalo isn't so much a village as it is a loose string of buildings at the the tip of the Osa peninsula and the entrance to Golfo Dulce, almost completely obscured by jungle.
-It lies just 17km south of Puerto Jiménez, but this heavily forested and beach-fringed cape is a vastly different world, and can be very hard to reach.
-A network of trails traverses the foothills, which are uninhabited except for migrating wildlife from the Reserva Forestal Golfo Dulce.
-Along the coastline, miles upon miles of beaches in pristine wilderness are virtually empty, except for handfuls of surfers in the know.
+If you didn't know that it was here, you would hardly suspect that the jungle-obscured community of Matapalo existed.
+There isn't much to the southern tip of the Península de Osa save some surfing digs and homes at the entrance to the Golfo Dulce.
+Matapalo lies just 17km south of Puerto Jiménez, but this heavily forested and beach-fringed cape is a vastly different world.
+A network of trails traverses the foothills, uninhabited except for migrating wildlife from the Reserva Forestal Golfo Dulce.
+Along the coastline, miles of beaches are virtually empty, except for a few surfers in the know.

-Although facilities in this remote corner are extremely limited, Cabo Matapalo is home to a number of luxurious lodges that cater to travelers searching for peace and seclusion.
-Of course, it’s hard to feel lonely out here given the breadth of animals about: scarlet macaw, brown pelican and all breeds of heron are frequently sighted on the beaches, while four species of monkey, sloth, coati, agouti and anteater roam the woods.
+Cabo Matapalo is home to wilderness lodges that cater to travelers searching for seclusion and wildlife.
+Scarlet macaws, brown pelicans and herons are frequently sighted on the beaches, while all four species of Costa Rican monkey, several wildcat species, plus sloths, coatis, agoutis and anteaters roam the woods.